xuyixuan1999/CCM-stainGAN/README.md

   python train_utom.py --gpu_ids 0,1,2,3 --end_epoch 100 --batch_size 4 --decay_epoch 50 --threshold_A 35 --threshold_B 180 --env utom
   ```

-- DDP multi GPUs
+- Multi GPUs With DDP

-  We also provide the DistributedDataParallel version of multi GPUs script.
+  We also provide the **DistributedDataParallel** version of multi GPUs script.
 Please change the **gpu_ids** to adapt your device.

   ```shell
   cd /CCM-stainGAN/